Command line flags

 materialized v0.2.3-dev (c62c988e8167875b92122719eee5709cf81cdac4) OpenSSL 1.1.1g 21 Apr 2020 librdkafka v1.4.2

-Materialize configures OpenSSL according to Mozilla’s Modern compatibility level, which requires TLS v1.3 and modern cipher suites.
+Materialize configures OpenSSL according to Mozilla’s Intermediate compatibility level, which requires TLS v1.2+ and recent cipher suites.
 Using weaker cipher suites or older TLS protocol versions is not supported.

 Generating TLS certificates